 Theresa has been feeling very down the last few days.
 Her manager informed her that she didn’t get the promotion this time.
 He was quite compassionate while giving her the bad news.
 Still, it is hard for her to overcome this feeling of defeat.
 At times it feels like a loss or a betrayal even.
-It is hard for her to be present for her family though they have been very understanding of her disappointment.
+It is hard for her to be present for her family though they have understood her disappointment.
 Theresa’s situation may sound familiar to many of you.
 As grown-ups, we know that everyone goes through such setbacks once in a while.
-Depending on our resilience the level of suffering varies and we come out to the other side eventually.
+Depending on our resilience, the level of suffering varies, and we come out to the other side.
 These three A’s- Acknowledge, Analyze, and Act, captures the process.

 First of all, a setback or a failure is a kind of loss, something we hoped for didn’t happen.
 Feeling sad is a normal reaction.
 The 3P from psychologist Martin Seligman’s work (Sheryl Sandberg and Adam Grant’s book, Option B talked about it) could be relatable in such cases.
 This 3P can stunt someone’s recovery:

-A client of mine, Peter (not his real name) was going through a rough patch a couple of years ago.
+A client of mine, Peter (not his real name), was going through a rough patch a couple of years ago.
 His promotion case didn’t go through.
-There was feedbacks that didn’t make sense to him.
+Some feedbacks didn’t make sense to him.
 He thought there was some bias against him.
-It is not too uncommon though.
-After our initial conversation, he realized that eventually, it may make sense to move on and find another job.
+It is not too uncommon, though.
+After our initial conversation, he realized that eventually, it might make sense to move on and find another job.
 However, he saw that he could use the time to focus on self-improvement first.
-He knew and some of the feedback also mentioned that his conflict management skills could use some work.
+He knew, and some feedback also mentioned that his conflict management skills could use some work.

-Once the heightened emotion is subdued, very often we fall back to our usual routine (The Power of TED: The Dreaded Drama Triangle).
-A well-thought-out action with accountability structure could make good use of the insights from the setback.
+Once the heightened emotion is subdued, we often fall back to our usual routine (The Power of TED: The Dreaded Drama Triangle).
+A well-thought-out action with an accountability structure could make good use of the insights from the setback.

-Earlier this year I had a few rejections from prospective clients.
-No matter how small they were it took a dent on my confidence.
+Earlier this year, I had a few rejections from prospective clients.
+No matter how small they were, it took a dent in my confidence.
 After some time, I decided to talk to my coach about it.
 I am glad I did.
 Through that conversation, I got a few insights.
 It also generated a few ideas.
 Now looking back, I am thankful that I used that rejection as an opportunity to pause and reflect.
 It gave me a boost to hone my skills and perspectives to a much higher level.

 Image by Fábio Luciano Sorg from PixabayTweet